Steinbeck-Lab/cheminformatics-microservice/docs/scaling.md

 ### GKE

-The Helm chart for CPM comes packaged with Horizontal Pod Autoscaler - more information [here](/cluster-deployment.html#scaling).
+The Helm chart for CM comes packaged with Horizontal Pod Autoscaler - more information [here](/cluster-deployment.html#scaling).